-An Employer’s Guide to Expatriate & Compensation Benefits
+An Employer’s Guide to Expat Benefits & Compensation

 When a first-time, or returning, expat is sent internationally to complete an assignment, there are questions that may seem difficult to answer.
 An employer might be questioned about the competitiveness of what’s on offer, or whether it’s even attractive enough for employees.